metabase/shoppy/README.md

 - Re-run the following command every time you make changes to the embedding SDK's source.
 This re-links the built SDK to the demo application.
 HTTPS is required to connect to the hosted JWT server.

-  - `yarn dev:link && yarn start:https`
+  - `yarn dev:link && yarn dev:https`

 ### How to run the demo against a local JWT auth server?